dontic/dontic.github.io/src/content/blog/publishing-your-google-cloud-project-app-get-the-casa-tier-2-certification/index.md

 Because our app is just an API, I used the OWASP ZAP scan tool.

-> If your app allows for both, I recommend using OWASP as it’s just a matter of running a docker container on your computer\.
+> If your app allows for both, I recommend using OWASP as it's just a matter of running a docker container on your computer\.

 ## Step 2: Scan your application